-Other than the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, our Board of Directors has a standing ESG Committee.
+Other than the Audit Committee, Compensation Committee and Corporate Governance and Nominating Committee, the Board has a standing Environmental, Social and Governance Committee.

-Environmental, Social & Governance ("ESG") Committee
+Environmental, Social and Governance Committee

-The ESG Committee is appointed by our board of directors to, among other things, discharge the board's responsibilities relating to overseeing our processes as they relate to, and reviewing and making recommendations in respect of, health, safety, environmental, social, sustainability, climate-related matters, governance and other human capital matters (collectively, "ESG Matters").
+The Environmental, Social and Governance Committee is appointed by our Board to, among other things, discharge the Board's responsibilities relating to overseeing our processes as they relate to, and reviewing and making recommendations in respect of, health, safety, environmental, social, sustainability, climate-related matters, governance and other human capital matters (collectively, "ESG Matters").

-The ESG Committee is comprised of Karri Howlett, Glenn Mullan, Amir Adnani and Alan Hair.
-Each of Ms. Howlett and Mr. Hair is considered independent pursuant to National Instrument 52-110 and the NYSE American Governance Rules.
-Mr. Adnani is not considered independent pursuant to such rules.
-However, as Mr. Adnani is not standing for re-election to the Board, the Company expects to review the constitution of the ESG committee following the Meeting.
-Ms. Howlett is the Chair of the ESG Committee.
+The Environmental, Social and Governance Committee is comprised of Karri Howlett, Angela Johnson and Alan Hair.
+Each of Ms. Howlett, Ms. Johnson and Mr. Hair is considered independent pursuant to National Instrument 52-110 and the NYSE American Governance Rules.
+The Environmental, Social and Governance Committee is fully independent.
+Ms. Howlett is the Chair of the Environmental, Social and Governance Committee.

-Among other things, the ESG Committee:
+Among other things, the Environmental, Social and Governance Committee:

-- reviewing with our senior management team our goals in respect of ESG Matters with a view to protect our interests; - approving and reviewing our ESG policy toward achievement of our goals relating to ESG Matters; - monitoring performance of our activities relating to ESG Matters in achieving such goals; - ensuring that management demonstrates and communicates its commitment to ESG Matters to our stakeholders, and as necessary and appropriate, engage with stakeholders in respect of ESG Matters, including companies in which it has an interest or which operates properties underlying our assets, and our employees, by fostering a culture of respect and accountability regarding such matters;

-- receiving and discussing with management regular environmental and sustainable development reports, including those that are received from operating companies, and those that relate to annual audits of operating companies with a view to ensure the protection of our interests; and - reviewing our report on ESG Matters, if any.
+- reviews with our senior management team our goals in respect of ESG Matters with a view to protect our interests; - approves and reviews our policy toward the achievement of our goals relating to ESG Matters; - monitors performance of our activities relating to ESG Matters in achieving such goals; - ensures that management demonstrates and communicates its commitment to ESG Matters to our stakeholders, and as necessary and appropriate, engages with stakeholders in respect of ESG Matters, including companies in which it has an interest or which operates properties underlying our assets, and our employees, by fostering a culture of respect and accountability regarding such matters; - receives and discusses with management regular environmental and sustainable development reports, including those that are received from operating companies, and those that relate to annual audits of operating companies with a view to ensure the protection of our interests; and - reviews our report on ESG Matters, if any.

-A copy of the ESG Committee charter is available on our website at www.goldroyalty.com.
+A copy of the Environmental, Social and Governance Committee charter is available on our website at www.goldroyalty.com.